JJBR13/Justin-Brown-milestone-project-one/README.md

 - These design choices were done to implement user story:

-> As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.<br>
+> i.
+As a travel broker, I want an easy-to-navigate site to be able to show prospective clients the holiday services offered.<br>
-> Being a holiday bound client, I want to be able to show my family one mobile device.<br>
+> ii.
+Being a holiday bound client, I want to be able to show my family one mobile device.<br>
-> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.
+> iii.
+Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

 ### Home

 - The home page located three important elements:

 1. Style of vans offered and links to further information.
 This was important to achieve the user story:
-> Being a holiday bound client, I want to see a variety and style of campervans available to hire.
+> i.
+Being a holiday bound client, I want to see a variety and style of campervans available to hire.

 2. Reviews of past clients "What Our VanLifers Say".
 This was important to achieve the user story:
-> Having limited holiday options, I want to see previous customer comments as a trustworthy company.
+> i.
+Having limited holiday options, I want to see previous customer comments as a trustworthy company.

 3. The "Feel The Wanderlust Gallery".
 This was important to achieve the user story:
->  As a travel broker, I want an up-to-date gallery of images of the van and locations traveled to create insight and hype for the customer.<br>
+> i.
+As a travel broker, I want an up-to-date gallery of images of the van and locations traveled to create insight and hype for the customer.<br>
-> Having limited holiday options, I want a taste of whether this is a holiday I want to go on.
+> ii.
+Having limited holiday options, I want a taste of whether this is a holiday I want to go on.

 ### View Vans

 - Provided description of the vans that can be hired, further directing the user to the contact page to be able to book desired van and dates.
 This was important for the user story:

-> Being a holiday bound client, I want to see a variety and style of campervans available to hire.
+> i.
+Being a holiday bound client, I want to see a variety and style of campervans available to hire.

 ### Contact Page

 - This page housed the contact form which enables the user to be able to enquire about van availability, dates, and general questions.
 It also contained a checkbox to accept the cancelation policy.
 The purpose of this form was to address user stories:

-> Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.<br>
+> i.
+Having limited holiday options, I want to be able to contact support easily, with concerns or questions that may need answers.<br>
-> Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.
+> ii.
+Being a holiday bound client, I want easy viewing, not stressful, and allowing easily contactable.

 ### Footer